ABOUT THE MUSEUM

 OUR MUSEUM CAMPUS

 Open seasonally and by appointment, our campus is home to two historic Bridgton homes.
-The museum's main exhibits, located in the John and Marie Webb House, features the story of Rufus Porter and includes a collection of miniature portraits in The Charles and Judith G.T.
+The museum's main exhibits, located in the John and Maria Webb House, features the story of Rufus Porter and includes a collection of miniature portraits in The Charles and Judith G.T.
 Volger Portrait Room; models of some of his inventions, books and pamphlets written by Porter, and early editions of Scientific American in The Kendal C. and Anna Charitable Foundation Invention Room; special exhibit space; and our highly acclaimed museum store.
 The Webb House is on the National Register of Historic Places and received an Honor Award from Maine Preservation in 2019.

 The Nathan Church House is home to a collection of murals from various New England homes, an in situ mural room, and special exhibit space.
 The Church House is the original headquarters of the museum and one of Bridgton's oldest surviving buildings.
 It has been moved three times, with its final move in 2016 to its current location on Church Street behind the Webb House.